-- By initially solving conflicts on their own, children learn to behave within a group.
+By initially solving conflicts on their own, children learn to behave within a group.
 Teachers demonstrate how to act in a group, so the children can imitate them.
 Undesirable behaviour is corrected by explaining why it is undesirable and the effects it can have on others.
 After this correction, the incident is concluded in a positive way for the child.
 The pedagogical team explains to the child how they can express their displeasure in a different way.
+Positive behaviour is praised.
+Collaboration with the International School also broadens social development.
+We celebrate parties together and children aged 3+ can visit Group 1.

-Positive behaviour is praised. - The pedagogical team sets an example for the children.
+The children learn to cope with different behaviours and see how their behaviour elicits particular reactions in others.
+At TCD we want to give children insight and teach them to consciously cope with the consequences, so they become aware of their own role.
+The pedagogical team sets an example for the children.
 We believe it is important that a child waits if others are talking.
-This also applies to adults: if a teacher is talking to a child, other adults must also wait until they have finished. - Because we work with vertical groups (0-4) at TCD, the younger children learn from the older children and the older children learn to take the younger children into account.
-Siblings can also be put into the same group.
+This also applies to adults: if a teacher is talking to a child, other adults must also wait until they have finished.